RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 [Configure NGINX Proxy for MinIO Server](https://min.io/docs/minio/linux/integrations/setup-nginx-proxy-with-minio.html).

-### A Note on Required HTTP Headers
+### Required HTTP Headers

-Lens3-Reg trusts the "X-Remote-User" header passed by the proxy, which holds an authenticated user claim.
-Make sure the header is properly filtered and prepared by the proxy.
+Registrar requires "X-Remote-User" and "X-Csrf-Token".
+Registrar trusts the "X-Remote-User" header, which holds an authenticated user claim.
+Make sure "X-Remote-User" header is properly prepared by the proxy.

-Lens3-Mux requires {"Host", "X-Forwarded-For", "X-Forwarded-Host", "X-Forwarded-Server", "X-Forwarded-Proto", "X-Real-IP"}.
-"Connection" (for keep-alive) is forced unset for Lens3-Mux.
+Multiplexer requires the headers for the S3 protocol, of course, including "Host".

-These are all practically standard headers.
 Note {"X-Forwarded-For", "X-Forwarded-Host", "X-Forwarded-Server"} are implicitly set by Apache-HTTPD.

-## CASE1: Proxy by Apache-HTTPD
+## Set up Proxy by Apache-HTTPD

 Set up a configuration file with the needed authentication, and (re)start the service.

 Prepare a configuration file in "/etc/httpd/conf.d/".
-Sample files can be found in $TOP/apache/.
+Sample files can be found in $TOP/v2/apache/.
 Copy one as "/etc/httpd/conf.d/lens3proxy.conf" and edit it.
 Note running "restorecon" sets the "system_u"-user on the file (or, you may run "chcon -u system_u" on the file).

 ```
-# cp $TOP/apache/lens3proxy-basic.conf /etc/httpd/conf.d/lens3proxy.conf
+# cp $TOP/v2/apache/lens3proxy-basic.conf /etc/httpd/conf.d/lens3proxy.conf
 # chown root:root /etc/httpd/conf.d/lens3proxy.conf
 # chmod 640 /etc/httpd/conf.d/lens3proxy.conf
 # vi /etc/httpd/conf.d/lens3proxy.conf